rien333/numbersense-vae/thesis/README.md

 numerosity is the perceptual capability of many organisms to perceive a group of items as having either a distinct or approximate cardinality.
-Some specific characteristics of visual numerosity can be derived from it's neural basis. ([**???**]{.citeproc-not-found data-reference-id="nieder2016neuronal"}) and ([**???**]{.citeproc-not-found data-reference-id="harvey2013topographic"}) present research where topologically organized neural populations exhibiting particular response profiles to visual changes in quantity were discovered, whose response profiles furthermore remained invariant to changes of visual features other than quantity.
-In particular, their topological ordering was such that aside from populations responding to their own preferred numerosity, they also showed progressively diminishing activation to preferred numerosities of adjacent populations, in a somewhat bell-shaped fashion ([**???**]{.citeproc-not-found data-reference-id="nieder2016neuronal"}).
+Some specific characteristics of visual numerosity can be derived from it's neural basis.
+Nieder (2016) and Harvey et al. (2013) present research where topologically organized neural populations exhibiting particular response profiles to visual changes in quantity were discovered, whose response profiles furthermore remained invariant to changes of visual features other than quantity.
+In particular, their topological ordering was such that aside from populations responding to their own preferred numerosity, they also showed progressively diminishing activation to preferred numerosities of adjacent populations, in a somewhat bell-shaped fashion (Nieder 2016).
 This correspondence between visual quantity and topological network structure leads them to conclude that neural populations directly code (i.e. without interposition of higher cognitive processes) specific visual numerosities.
-This coding property of neurons participating in visual numoristy was found in humans and other animals alike (see [**???**]{.citeproc-not-found data-reference-id="nieder2016neuronal"}; [**???**]{.citeproc-not-found data-reference-id="harvey2013topographic"}).
+This coding property of neurons participating in visual numoristy was found in humans and other animals alike (see Nieder 2016; Harvey et al. 2013).

 <!-- move to another section maybe? related work? -->
 Notwithstanding the success of previous biologically informed approaches